Wild Health: How animals keep themselves well and what we can learn from them

 This book- the FIRST on zoopharmacognosy – explores the behavioural strategies animals use to maintain health.
 By understanding these strategies we can improve the health of animals in our care; livestock and companion animals, and discover (or rediscover) ways to improve our own health.

 English editions: USA, Canada, Australia, UK (hardback and paperback).
-NOW available on Amazon KINDLE.

 US editions: Wild Health: Lessons in Natural Wellness from the Animal Kingdom